IGEL-Community/IGEL-Docs-v02/docs/Docs/HOWTO-Channel-Demos.md

 -----

-## Demo: Weekly Live Demo Session Led by an IGEL Expert
+## Demo: Live Demo Session Led by an IGEL Expert

 What is shown in this demo: